 The communications curriculum places a heavy emphasis on writing in AP style and requires that all enrolled students complete an internship.
 You’ll be encouraged to select an internship that best aligns with your interests, skills, and career aspirations.
 Some recent graduates have taken directorships in PR firms and other executive positions.

 Tuition at UT Austin depends on your program type and certain other factors.
 Undergraduates pursuing more than one major across different colleges will also be charged a higher rate of tuition.
-You can download tables containing the latest tuition and fees rates from the university’s website.

 University Of Iowa